Pyrdacor/Ambermoon-Advanced/docs/ExtendedLOB.md

 ### Compression

-If a sequence of 3 or more zeros in a row is found, each chunk of 3 to 258 zeros is encoded as 2 bytes.
-The first byte is a zero, the second byte gives the amount minus 3.
+If a sequence of 35 or more zeros in a row is found, each chunk of 35 to 290 zeros is encoded as 2 bytes.
+The first byte is a zero, the second byte gives the amount minus 35.

-- For example 10 zeros are encoded as those hex bytes: `00 07`.
+- For example 40 zeros are encoded as those hex bytes: `00 05`.
-- 3 zeros would be: `00 00`.
+- 35 zeros would be: `00 00`.
-- And 300 zeros would be: `00 FF 00 27`.
+- And 350 zeros would be: `00 FF 00 19`.

 The last case encodes 2 RLE sequences.
-The first two bytes encode 258 zeros.
-So 42 zeros remain.
-The second byte pair encodes those 42 zeros.
-Note the amount minus 3 is stored which is 39 (hex 27).
+The first two bytes encode 290 zeros.
+So 60 zeros remain.
+The second byte pair encodes those 60 zeros.
+Note the amount minus 35 is stored which is 25 (hex 19).

-**Important**: There are cases where the last chunk has less than 3 zeros!
-For example you can't encode 260 bytes only with this RLE.
-The first 258 zeros are ok but then only 2 zeros remain.
-Those can't be encoded as an additional RLE!
-They have to be written as normal literals instead!
+**Important**: There are cases where the last chunk has less than 35 zeros!
+For example you can't encode 300 zeros only with this RLE.
+The first 290 zeros are ok but then only 10 zeros remain.
+Those can't be encoded as an additional zero RLE!
+They have to be written as a normal RLE.
+If only 2 zeros would remain (i.e. when encoding 292 zeros), you even have to write the last two zeros as normal literals instead!

 ### Decompression